Ribbonlength of families of folded ribbon knots: 2-bridge knots on the planar lattice

 \section{2-bridge knots on the planar lattice}

-Following \cite{Crom}, we remind the reader of the definition of bridge index which was first introduced by H. Schubert \cite{Schu}.
-Position a knot (or link), so that it lies entirely in the plane, except for a few bridges.
-We assume the bridges are simple enough so that their projection on to the plane is a straight-line segment.
-The minimum number of bridges needed for any knot type is an invariant called the {\em bridge index}.
+Following \cite{Liv}, we remind the reader of the definition of bridge index which was first introduced by H. Schubert \cite{Schu}.
+Any projection of a knot can be perturbed so that there are a finite number of relative maxima (bridges) and relative minima.
+It is straightforward to prove that the number of relative minima and maxima are equal.
+Then, the minimum number of such maxima taken over all possible projections of a knot is an invariant called the {\em bridge index} of the knot.
 This invariant gives some idea about how non-planar a knot is.

 It can be shown that every 2-bridge knot can be decomposed into two trivial 2-tangles, and hence every 2-bridge knot is a rational knot.
 (A detailed discussion of the connection between 2-bridge knots, 4-plats and rational knots can be found in \cite{McC} and \cite{BZ} Chapter 12.)
-Every rational knot has a corresponding continued fraction, and a 2-bridge knot has a continued fraction in the form $[a_1,a_2,\dots,a_m]$ with $a_i>0$ and $m$ odd.
-The representation of this continued fraction as a rational knot diagram is shown in Figure~\ref{fig:Rational-2bridge}, where the box $a_k>0$ represents $a_k$ half-twists in the counter-clockwise direction.
-Moreover, for any 2-bridge knot $K$, we see this knot diagram is alternating and reduced, and so the number of crossings in the diagram is the crossing number $\Cr(K)$ (as shown in \cite{Kauf87, Mur, Thi}).
+Every rational knot has a corresponding continued fraction, and a 2-bridge knot has a continued fraction in the form $[a_1,a_2,\dots,a_m]$ with integers $a_i>0$ and $m$ odd.
+The representation of this continued fraction as a rational knot diagram is shown in Figure~\ref{fig:Rational-2bridge}.
+There, the box $a_k>0$ represents $a_k$ half-twists in the counter-clockwise or right-handed direction, and when $a_k<0$ the half-twists are in the clockwise or left-handed direction.
+Moreover, for any 2-bridge knot $K$, we see this knot diagram is alternating and reduced.
+Hence the number of crossings in the diagram, $a_1+a_2+ \dots+a_m$, is the crossing number $\Cr(K)$ (see \cite{Kauf87, Mur87, Thi}).